jqk09a/CoRe-dialogue-filtering/README.md

 # CoRe-dialogue-filtering

-This page provides codes or something related to our EMNLP2020 work!
+This page will provide codes or something related to our EMNLP2020 work!

 ## Reference